Julius261988/Learning-Journal-Blog-Entry-1/README.md

 # Learning-Journal-Blog-Entry-1
 ### CORE REFLECTION

 They call me Coach J, I'm a endurance sports coach, event organizer, and the founder of Eightensity Active Sport in Digos City, Davao del Sur.
-I recognized for coaching runners of all abilities and for organizing road running, trail running, and multisport events in the region.
+I'm known for coaching runners of all abilities and for organizing road running, trail running, and multisport events in the region.

 ### COACH J